kevin0120/mix/plugins/inputs/logparser/README.md

   files = ["/var/log/apache/access.log"]

   ## Read files that currently exist from the beginning.
 Files that are created
-  ## while telegraf is running (and that match the "files" globs) will always
+  ## while rush is running (and that match the "files" globs) will always
   ## be read from the beginning.
   from_beginning = false